kkoltun/dev_notes/java_persistence/database_basics/transaction_isolation_levels.md

 ### Snapshot isolation

-This is an implementation of repeatable read in PostgresSQL.
+* This is an implementation of repeatable read in PostgresSQL.
 They call it repeatable read there, because it meets the requirements of the standard.
+* General rule: readers never block writers, and writers never block readers.

 Implementation involves MVCC (*multi-version concurrency control*), which means keeping multiple versions of rows.